-This year we are offering 5 distances – a flat 35 miles all within the Napa Valley, a “hilly” 50 miles with moderate climbs, a 62.5 mile metric century, an 80 miler that includes all of the climbing but less flat riding and our iconic Century.
+Calistoga allows for 5 distances – a flat 35 miles all within the Napa Valley, a “hilly” 50 miles with moderate climbs, a 62.5 mile metric century, an 80-miler that includes all of the climbing but less flat riding and our iconic Century that mirrors the 80-miler but with more flat riding.

 We have Rest Stops every 25 miles stocked with tasty treats, including our home-made cookies!
 The three longer routes include a lunch stop hosted in Pope Valley.
 A delicious post-ride dinner is awaiting riders upon their return to Calistoga.